mighty-gerbils/gerbil/doc/reference/std/net/address.md

 (inet-address->string addr)
 ```

-Returns the string representation of an Ineternet address.
+Returns the string representation of an Internet address.

 ## string->inet-address
 ```